 The course offers a wide range of modules and specialisations, providing the opportunity to explore the different areas of engineering.
 The staff are amazing - they are enthusiastic about their subject area, and the support they provide is fantastic.
 There is always someone there if you need some help, or advice.Amy

 You may be able to change course, add a year in industry or change between MEng and BEng.
 Just ask us for more details.

 Get a taste of university-level study on one of York's free short courses, including our subject course, 'Engineering the future'.

 We're proud to announce that we've been shortlisted for two prestigious University of the Year awards.

 Our modules are geared to meet the rigorous needs of the electronics industry.
 You'll study the principles and practicalities of electronic engineering, as well as honing essential skills in mathematics and computer programming.

 Year 1 provides you with a grounding in electronic principles, circuits, components and devices.
-There's a strong emphasis on mathematics and computing, including learning the C and Python programming languages.
+There's a strong emphasis on mathematics and computing, including learning the C programming language.
 You'll also develop your practical skills, designing and building complete products as part of laboratories and group projects.